revcozmo/BBQCrush/README.md

 # BBQCrush
-BBQCrush is a Candy Crush clone build in pure javascript and HTML.
+BBQCrush is a Candy Crush clone built in pure javascript and HTML.

 Only Javascript and html5!
 No CSS, no external library, no cheat.